 People were asked to consider what action they could take to help, then to write them on a red post-it and stick it in the space between the hearts, embodying taking their place in building a bridge of reconnection.
 Media: shipping box, silver sharpie, foam core board, acrylic paint, post-its

-I think Thanksgiving deserves more attention – what would the world be like if we were all more thankful?
+Thanksgiving deserves more attention.
+What would the world be like if we were all more thankful?
 I took this wreath with me everywhere for about 6 months, asking people if they would like to help create the art by writing something they were thankful for on a ribbon and tying it on.
-Media: wire wreath form, ribbons
+Media: wire, ribbons

 Art for a friend embarking on a whole new journey in his life, dancing freely perhaps for the very first time.
 Well wishes from friends line the bottom.
 Media: acrylic paint, paper, kleenex, ink, glass beads

-People wrote their grief and suffering on ribbons and tied them onto a messy (because life is messy) cross made of 400 chopsticks (Asian American faith-based audience).
+People wrote their grief and suffering on ribbons and symbolically released them onto a messy (because life is messy) cross made of 400 chopsticks (Asian American faith-based audience).
 Over the course of the week, the ribbons became more numerous, blowing in the breezes of the outdoor meeting area.

-The Westgate quilters were an amazing team, bringing the design to life.
+The skills and generosity of the Westgate quilters brought the design to life.